 Working hours will also need to be made clear in an employee’s contract of employment.
 Specific or core hours should be stated when the employee must work and the level of flexibility within any working hours should also be set out in writing and be clear to both parties.
 As no one will oversee whether homeworkers take their breaks, the contract should make it clear that homeworkers are responsible for regulating their own working time and taking breaks as appropriate and in accordance with the Working Time Regulations.

-Homeworking requests: considerations for now and in the future
+Requests to work flexibly: considerations now and in the future

-If homeworking is likely to be a temporary measure you should seek to make clear in writing from the start that you have a right to revertto office working.
-This might be useful if a trial period of homeworking is unsuccessful, where homeworking was to overcome a temporary hurdle (such as the COVID-19 pandemic), or if changes have been made to the operation of the business which now makes homeworking less effective or not feasible at all.
+If homeworking is likely to be a temporary measure you should seek to make clear in writing from the start that you have a right to revert to office working.
+This might be useful if a trial period of homeworking is unsuccessful, where homeworking was to overcome a temporary hurdle, or if changes have been made to the operation of the business which now makes homeworking less effective or not feasible at all.

-Even with this contractual right though, you will need to be cautious as there is still some legal risk relating to discrimination claims and there will need to be an objective reason as to why you would exercise this type of clause.
+Even with this contractual right though, you will need to be cautious as there is still some legal risk of discrimination claims when refusing to allow hybrid or homeworking and there will need to be an objective reason.

-How do you appraise performance of a homeworker?
+How do you appraise and monitor performance of an employee working from home?

-Homeworkers, like any other workers will also need to have their work appraised, this will just need to be done a little differently.
+Employees working remotely from home, like any other employees will also need to have their work monitored and appraised, this will just need to be done a little differently.
 Appraisals are used to reward performance and motivate workers by looking at what training and development needs they have and setting performance targets.
 Where a worker is in the office everyday informal appraisals can be provided by giving feedback on work in real time and allowing undesirable performance to be dealt with quickly and face to face.
 Formal appraisals are less regular and may happen six monthly or annually.

 Homeworkers will require a different matrix for performance and a different method of being appraised, which it is helpful to discuss and agree in writing before homeworking begins.
 It should be made clear how work progress, involvement in projects, performance and expectations of both parties will be dealt with.
-It is likely that informal appraisals will happen remotely with the use of video conferencing as well as email and by telephone on an ongoing basis and formal appraisals may still be able to be held infrequently, in person.
+It is likely that informal appraisals will happen remotely by video call as well as email and by telephone on an ongoing basis and formal appraisals may still be able to be held infrequently, in person.

-Under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) you will need to take appropriate technical and organisational measures against unauthorised or unlawful processing of data that identifies individuals and against accidental loss or destruction of, or damage to, personal data.
+Under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018) organisations are required to take appropriate technical and organisational measures against unauthorised or unlawful processing of data that identifies individuals and against accidental loss or destruction of, or damage to, personal data.
 To ensure that your business is complying you will need to give specific training to homeworkers on their obligations and the procedures which they must follow.

-Before allowing a homeworker to have access to data covered under the GDPR, you should carry out a data privacy impact assessment of the data protection implications of employees working from home.
+Before allowing a homeworker to have access to personal or sensitive data it may be necessary to carry out a data privacy impact assessment of the data protection implications of employees working from home.

 You will need to ask questions about who will have access to the employee’s computer and the data stored on it and security of the computer when it is left alone.
 You will need to consider what measures will need to be taken against accidental loss, destruction, or damage of data.
 It is important to know whether equipment is password protected and passwords frequently changed and that there is safe transit physically and electronically of data between home and office and wherever else it may be required to be sent.